blazium-engine/blazium-docs/tutorials/xr/openxr_hand_tracking.rst

     for the left or right hand respectively.
  *  The ``pose`` should remain set to ``default``, no other option will work here.
  *  The checkbox ``Show When Tracked`` will automatically hide this node if no tracking data is available, or make this node visible if tracking data is available.

 Rigged hand mesh
 ^^^^^^^^^^^^^^^^

 In order to display our hand we need a hand mesh that is properly rigged and skinned.
-For this Godot uses the hand bone structure as defined for the :ref:`Godot Humanoid <class_skeletonprofilehumanoid>` but optionally supporting an extra tip bone for each finger.
+For this Blazium uses the hand bone structure as defined for the :ref:`Godot Humanoid <class_skeletonprofilehumanoid>` but optionally supporting an extra tip bone for each finger.

 The `OpenXR hand tracking demo <https://github.com/godotengine/godot-demo-projects/tree/master/xr/openxr_hand_tracking_demo>`_